 Biography

 BEAK Jungki (b.
 1981) delves profoundly into the essence of materials and specific subjects of interest are explored through deep research and scientific experimentation.
 His in-depth explorations are visualized through a hands-on-approach conducted personally by the artist.
-BEAK Jungki’s studio is like a scientist’s laboratory or a small version of a well-organized factory.
+BEAK’s studio is like a scientist’s laboratory or a small version of a well-organized factory.
 He is an artist who demonstrates extraordinary creativeness by exploring the attitudes of humans towards nature, the environment of the past and the future, old culture of superstition, and today’s science and technology as well as philosophy.
-He scientifically approaches the surrounding environment but also researches on Shamanism, rituals of the East and the West, people’s beliefs and their reliance on supernatural powers as well as nature’s invisible energy.
-All these factors are put together to produce his own unique artistic creation, in works where candles wish for the birth of a baby chick, a generator that produces energy, an incubator the hatches the eggs and much more.
-His scientific explorations reflects on the explorations on the relationship between human beings and nature, and deals with the occurrence and flow of energy.
+His scientific explorations on the relationship between human beings and nature, and the occurrence and flow of energy are put together to produce his own unique artistic creation, in works where candles wish for the birth of a baby chick, a generator that produces energy, an incubator the hatches the eggs and much more.
+Furthermore, his exploration on materials and experimentation can also be seen in his is of series.
+BEAK takes photographs of natural landscapes but prints images using pigments extracted from plants collected in those very locations.
+Unlike conventional photography, BEAK’s works incorporate actual elements of nature as direct materials, capturing the presence and uniqueness of ever-changing nature within the image.

 Works